What are the B1 visa application requirements?

 - Professional athletes receiving only tournament winnings and no salary, eg golfers, tennis players

-B-1 Prohibited activities
+B-1 visa prohibited activities

 Gainful employment in the US

+B1 visa holders are prohibited from undertaking skilled or unskilled labor.
 Any payment to the B-1 visa holder relating to the business travel activity should generally occur abroad and the main place of business where profits are also accrued must be in a foreign country.

 Enrolling in study

 You cannot enrol in study while in the US under the B-1 visa.
 You should instead apply for and secure a student visa, F-1 or M-1 visa.
 This can be applied for either from overseas or as a Change of Status from within the US.